easyapi-web/easyapi-web.github.io/docs/guide/export-markdown.md

 When you trigger an export, EasyApi walks the following precedence chain and uses the **first non-blank tier** that resolves successfully.
 Blank or missing tiers fall through silently; resolution warnings are surfaced as a notification titled **Markdown Template Resolution**.

-1. Inline template from the export dialog (**Show inline template** text area)
+1. Inline template from the Markdown settings tab (**Show inline template** text area)
-2. Local template file from the dialog (**Template File**)
+2. Local template file from the Markdown settings tab (**Template File**)
-3. Remote template URL from the dialog (**Template URL**)
+3. Remote template URL from the Markdown settings tab (**Template URL**)
 4. The `markdown.template` config rule (auto-detected: `http(s)` URL → fetch, single-line path → local file, otherwise inline content)
 5. The convention-based project file `<project>/.easyapi/markdown.tpl` (if it exists)
-6. The bundled locale template selected by `markdown.template.language` (or the **Language** combo)
+6. The bundled locale template selected by `markdown.template.language` (or the **Language** combo in the Markdown settings tab)
 7. The bundled `default.md.tpl` (always the floor — the resolver always returns a usable template)

 ### Template File Format

 A template is a free-form text file (conventionally with a `.md.tpl` extension) containing double-curly-brace placeholders that EasyApi fills in with the exported API data.
-To start from a working example, click **Copy default template** in the export dialog to save the bundled default to a file, then edit it.
+To start from a working example, click **Copy default template** in the Markdown settings tab to save the bundled default to a file, then edit it.

 ### Bundled Locale Templates

 EasyApi ships locale-specific templates for the following BCP-47 tags.
-Select one from the **Language** combo, or set `markdown.template.language=<tag>` in a config rule.
+Select one from the **Language** combo in the Markdown settings tab, or set `markdown.template.language=<tag>` in a config rule.

 `zh-CN`, `zh-TW`, `zh`, `ja`, `ko`, `es`, `fr`, `de`, `ru`, `pt-BR`, `pt`, `it`, `ar`, `hi`, `vi`, `id`, `tr`, `pl`, `uk`, `nl`, `th` (and `en` for the default).